Natasha Fenton: Blackburn

 Fenton made her first-team debut for Blackburn in 2015, at the age of 16.
 She went on to make her hundredth appearance for the club in November 2018, becoming the youngest player to have done so at the time at the age of 20.
 Fenton became a key player for the club, being named as the players' player of the year for the second consecutive year after the 2019-20 season, and signing her first professional contract in 2020.

 Fenton signed a second contract with the club in June 2022.
 In September 2022, she made her 200th appearance for the club and was named as the club captain and one of three players forming the team's new leadership group.
 She had been the team's vice-captain for the three seasons prior to that point, having previously been appointed to the role in November 2020.

-During Fenton's 11-year tenure at Blackburn, she played every game in the 2016-17, 2017-18, and 2018–19 seasons, in which Blackburn won the FA Women's National League North title twice consecutively, and played an important role in helping the team secure promotion to the Women's Championship, scoring one of three goals in the play-off final against Coventry United W.F.C.
+During Fenton's 11-year tenure at Blackburn, she made 221 appearances, played every game in the 2016-17, 2017-18, and 2018–19 seasons, in which Blackburn won the FA Women's National League North title twice consecutively, and played an important role in helping the team secure promotion to the Women's Championship, scoring one of three goals in the play-off final against Coventry United W.F.C.

 Sunderland

 Fenton joined Sunderland AFC Women in July 2023, moving from Blackburn Rovers after more than a decade with the club.
 She quickly established herself as a key holding midfielder, known for her defensive contributions, vision, and passing range.
 During the 2023–24 season, Fenton became vice-captain at the same time that Brianna Westrup became team captain.
 In March 2024, she signed a new contract, extending her stay at the club until 2026 amid recognition of her leadership, consistent performances, and positive influence on and off the pitch.
 At that time, she had played every minute of the Women's Championship fixtures during the campaign and helped the team to keep eight clean sheets.

 Fenton earned the Barclays Women's Championship Goal of the Month award for March 2025 after scoring a long-range free-kick against Charlton Athletic W.F.C.
+The goal also earned Fenton a nomination for the league's Goal of the Season award.
+In May 2026, after the 2025-26 season, she went on to sign a new two-year contract with Sunderland until 2028.
+At that time, Fenton had made 78 appearances for the club and said "I've loved my time at the club so far, and I'm hoping we can create many more happy memories together."